-(2) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, residential respite, and transportation, alone or in combination, shall not exceed five thousand three hundred twenty-five dollars per waiver eligibility span.
+(2) Under the level one waiver, payment for community respite, homemaker/personal care, informal respite, money management, residential respite, and transportation, alone or in combination, shall not exceed five thousand three hundred twenty-five dollars per waiver eligibility span.

 Five Year Review (FYR) Dates: 01/01/2021

 Statutory Authority: 5123.04, 5123.049, 5123.1611